Autism Research

 Brian O’Roak is easy to spot.
 The "sideburn-sporting scientist" is one of several leading researchers at OHSU navigating the questions of how genes are related to autism spectrum disorder.
 In 2016, Dr. O’Roak’s lab, along with 20 other sites across the U.S., launched SPARK, the largest genetic study of autism ever.

 Six years later, in September 2022, that project came to fruition in a paper published in Nature Genetics.
 The research team analyzed 19,843 participants with autism, along with one or both of their biological parents.
 They identified a first set of candidate risk genes, or genes that indicate an increased likelihood — but not guarantee — of developing autism.
 O’Roak’s team then tested these candidate genes in another 22,764 individuals with autism and 236,000 people without autism from other studies.
-By analyzing and combining results from these studies, they identified 60 highly significant autism risk genes, five of which are newly associated with autism.
+By analyzing and combining results from these studies, they identified 60 highly significant genes associated with autism, five of which are newly associated with autism.

 Basic researchers